digital-asset/daml/docs/source/daml/intro/4_Transformations.rst

 Choices in the Ledger Model
 ---------------------------

-In :doc:`1_Token` you learned about the high-level structure of a DAML ledger.
+In :doc:`1_Token` you learned about the high-level structure of a Daml ledger.
 With choices and the `exercise` function, you have the next important ingredient to understand the structure of the ledger and transactions.

 A *transaction* is a list of *actions*, and there are just four kinds of action: ``create``, ``exercise``, ``fetch`` and ``key assertion``.